forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 (1.) and (2.) don't involve a change of the targets throughout the lifetime.
 The part of the immune system which vary only through 1. and 2. are called [innate immunity](#innate-immune-system), since the target capabilities are present upon birth.
 The parts of the immunity which can acquire new target capabilities upon encounter with new things are called [acquired immunity](#acquired-immunity).

-#### Factors Influencing Changes
+### Factors Influencing Variability
 The immune adaption depends both on the personal history of exposure to pathogens and the one, ones the ancestors have been exposed to (genetic adaption)
 * lifetime adaption: personal history of exposure to antigens experienced to be harmful.
 One hand hand more immune cells may relocate or replicate increased in locations where pathogens haven been observed.
 On the other hand the specific parts of immune systems have mechanism of memorizing seen pathogens ([Variable Immune System](#acquired-immunity))
 * generational adaption: personal and ancestral exposures are memorized and cause both the innate and acquired immune system to adapt

+### Target Variability
-### Innate Immune System
+#### Innate Immune System

 ###### Innate Immunity
-> The innate immunity are mechanisms that have constant recognition patterns throughout lifetime.
+> The innate immunity are mechanisms that target the same  recognition patterns throughout lifetime.

-Since targets stay constant, the information is stored in [lifetime storage](../2_biological/life-forms.md#lifetime-storage)) and is inherited.
+Since targets stay constant throughout lifetime, the information is usually stored in [lifetime storage](../2_biological/life-forms.md#lifetime-storage)) and is inherited.

-### Acquired Immune System
+#### Acquired Immune System

 The life spans of life forms and the evolutionary rate of life forms vary.
-Life forms evolving slow at the molecular level need to handle interactions with life forms evolving much faster at the molecular level e.g. viruses infecting mammals evolve magnitudes of orders faster than the mammalian hosts.
-To keep up with fast evolving pathogens, most 'slow evolving' life forms have mechanisms to learn to handle new molecular patterns during lifetime.
+Life forms evolving slow at the molecular level need to handle interactions with life forms evolving much faster at the molecular level e.g. viruses infecting vertebrates evolve magnitudes of orders faster than their vertebrate hosts.
+To keep up with fast evolving pathogens, the 'slow evolving' hosts life forms have mechanisms to learn new molecular patterns during lifetime.

-##### Acquired Immunity
+> ##### Acquired Immunity
 > Mechanisms of the immune system which are able to acquire new skills upon encounters with pathogenic life forms or substances.
 This acquiring of of new skills is done during the lifetime.

-#### Recognize Proteins
+##### Acquiring of Specific Target Capabilities
-* Some cells (called plasma cells = activated B cells) can produce antibodies.
+* B cells (called plasma cells = activated B cells) can produce antibodies.
 Antibodies bind to specific substances (called antigens) and thereby inactivate or mark them.
-* Trained T cells ([T cell Training](#t-cell-training)) can inspect which proteins cells produce since all protein producing cells present  fragments of the proteins translated (the cell surface receptor MHC 1).
+* T cells ([T cell Training](#t-cell-training)) can inspect substances including proteins .
+  * CD8 T cells inspect the proteins cells produces: Fragments of the proteins translated inside a cell are presented via the surface receptor MHC 1 which is inspected by CD8 T cells.

 ###### Allergy
 Sometimes proteins parts not associated to pathogens are classified as being harmful.
 This yields allergies.

-##### Mechanisms to Produce Different Binding Capabilities
+##### Mechanisms to Acquire Different Target Capabilities
-One mechanisms to produce different cells able to bind to different substances is, that the binding parts of these cell are randomized i.e. the genes coding these binding parts are generated by a process which produces random sequences.
+One mechanisms to acquire specific targeting is to produce different cells able to bind to different substances.
+This is done by rearrangements of the DNA which encodes the binding parts.
 Now the immune system needs to check that:
-1. these randomized binding sites don't bind to something useful e.g. healthy cells belonging from the same organism (self).
+1. *Be Nice:* these randomized binding sites don't bind to something useful e.g. healthy cells belonging from the same organism (self).
-2. these randomized binding sites are useful i.e. they bind to something harmful.
+2. *Be Useful:* these randomized binding sites are useful i.e. they bind to something harmful.

 Checking these conditions is called training (described for T cells in [T Cell Training](#t-cell-training)).